 Physical Education and Health will inform students as to basic health requirements of the human body such as minimum sleep and nutrition, proper movement, proper hygiene, stress avoidance, first aid, and the benefits of exercise.
-Physical Education will be taught to engage students in individual and group sports and activities.
+Physical Education will be taught at PVA to engage students in individual and group sports and sportsmanship.
+It will be used to teach conflict resolution and team building.
+It will be also be used to teach self-discipline.
+PVA will employ the services of a full-time Nevada licensed Physical Education teacher from its first year of operation and grow therefrom, as based in need and capacity.